top of page

 Alexa, turn on (or off) the porch light.

-If you’re the techy sort, I welcome suggestions.
+I welcome your suggestions.

 Here's what I like and use the most: We have four sconce lights in the living area that are controlled either by Alexa or the switch next to the front door.
 They’re numbered Light 1, Light 2, Light 3, and Light 4 from left to right.

 When all the lights are on, two of them shine right on the TV.
-That's when I say, "Alexa, turn off the corner lights."
-Of course, you can do that manually.
-That's why I installed little pull-chain switches in each of the lights, but why would you want to?
+That's when I say, "Alex, turn off the corner lights."
+(Turns off lights 2 & 3)

 Alexa, turn on the lights.
 (Turns on all the lights)